Trump administration hits 13 people, dozen companies in new Iran sanctions

 In a tweet Friday morning, Trump said: "Iran is playing with fire — they don't appreciate how 'kind' President Obama was to them.
 Not me."

+Despite Trump's tough talk, the new sanctions represent a continuation of the Obama administration's limited punishment for Iran's ballistic missile activity and avoid a direct showdown with Tehran over the nuclear deal itself.
+The targets were drawn up before President Barack Obama left office, according to officials familiar with the planning, though they said a more muscular statement of U.S. intent would be delivered by the White House later Friday.

-None of the new sanctions appear to reverse the Obama administration's suspension of sanctions as part of the 2015 nuclear deal.
+None of the new penalties reverse the Obama administration's suspension of sanctions as part of the 2015 nuclear accord.
+Obama himself promised after the deal to continue going after Iran with non-nuclear penalties in response to missile launches, terror support or human rights abuses, and did so in January and March of last year.

+Still, it's unclear how effective Trump's move will prove in halting Iran's missile development.
+The new sanctions don't affect Iran Air, a big Iranian bank or a major government entity, and appear to be a warning shot across the bow by the new U.S. president.

+"This is part of a much broader strategy and merely a sign of coming attractions," said Mark Dubowitz, CEO of the Foundation for Defense of Democracies, who is advising the administration and Congress on Iran-related issues.
+"The focus is clearly on missile procurement networks and represents a first step in the administration's escalation against Iran's missile program support for terrorism and other malign activities."

+"Our missile drills are a show of our might," added Tehran Friday prayer leader Ayatollah Ahmad Khatami.
+"We are living in a world of wolves — wolves such as the arrogant government of America.
+In this world of wolves, should we remain unarmed and they do whatever damn things they want?
+No way!
+This will never happen!"

+Tehran has argued at times that any new U.S. sanctions would violate the seven-nation nuclear deal.
+The agreement compelled Iran to halt its enrichment of uranium, a material that can be used in atomic bombs, in exchange for broad relief from U.S. and international sanctions that were crippling the Iranian economy.
+Trump has ridiculed the arrangement as a terrible deal, but America's closest allies in Europe as well as Russia and China are committed to it.

-The Islamic republic has insisted that new sanctions violate the deal and that it has the right to conduct ballistic missile tests now that its nuclear program has been sharply curtailed.
+Iran also says it has the right to conduct ballistic missile tests now that its nuclear program has been sharply curtailed.
 The U.S. and Western countries argue otherwise, noting that Tehran agreed to an eight-year extension of a ban on ballistic work in nuclear negotiations two years ago.
-That agreement was concluded in parallel, but separately to the nuclear accord.
+That agreement was codified in a U.N.
+Security Council resolution passed in parallel, but separately, to the nuclear accord.

-"This is fully consistent with the Obama administration's commitment to Congress that the nuclear deal does not preclude the use of non-nuclear sanctions," said Mark Dubowitz, CEO of the Foundation for Defense of Democracies, which advocates for a hard-line U.S. position on Iran.

-The sanctions come after Trump and his aides issued cryptic warnings about potential retaliation against Tehran for testing a ballistic missile and for supporting Shiite rebels in Yemen known as the Houthis.
-The U.S. accuses Iran of arming and financing the rebels, who this week claimed a successful missile strike against a warship belonging to a Saudi-led coalition fighting to reinstall Yemen's internationally recognized government.
+Friday's sanctions come after Trump and his aides issued cryptic warnings about potential retaliation for Iran testing a ballistic missile and supporting Shiite rebels in Yemen known as the Houthis.
+The rebels this week claimed a successful missile strike against a warship belonging to a Saudi-led coalition fighting to reinstall Yemen's internationally recognized government.
 Iran denies arming the Houthis.

-"As of today, we are officially putting Iran on notice," Trump's national security adviser, Michael Flynn, said earlier this week.
+On Wednesday, Trump's national security adviser, Michael Flynn, said: "We are officially putting Iran on notice."
 Trump then backed up that statement in a tweet.

+In Washington, top lawmakers who've sought a sterner policy toward Iran applauded Trump's decision.

+"It is a new day in U.S.-Iran relations," said Sen. Bob Corker, the Senate Foreign Relations Committee's Republican chairman.